Somerset County Child Custody & Support Attorneys

 Some of the most difficult and emotional parts of divorce are settling the child custody and support arrangements.
-With a skilled attorney, however, you can rest assured that you have experienced help on your side to stand up for what’s best for your children.
+With a skilled family law attorney in Somerville, New Jersey, however, you can rest assured that you have experienced help on your side to stand up for what’s best for your children.

 - Both parents equally share physical and legal custody.
 This is called joint custody and is the preferred method of custody by the New Jersey court.

 - One parent has sole physical and legal custody, and the other parent may or may not have rights to see the child on certain occasions.

 Sole physical and legal custody is not likely to be awarded to one parent unless the other parent is deemed unfit.

 What Constitutes an Unfit Parent in New Jersey?